stephenh/stephenh.github.com/_posts/2011-03-17-frameworkless-di.markdown

 Throwing out possibilities, we could:

 * Instantiate `databaseRepo` and `emailRepo` in `Servlet` and pass them to `Handlers`'s constructor, which `Handlers` can then pass to `BarHandler`.

-However, with more than a few application-scoped variables, this would become quite tedious, especially for intermediary classes like `Handlers` which wouldn't use the dependencies but just pass them on.
+  This works, however, with more than a few application-scoped variables (e.g. pretend we have ~10-20 or more services, and fairly frequently add new ones), this would become quite tedious, especially for intermediary classes like `Handlers` which wouldn't use the dependencies but just pass them on.

-* Create a `DatabaseRepo.getInstance()` static singleton method, but we add coupling and lose easy testability.
+* Create a `DatabaseRepo.getInstance()` static singleton method, and change `BarHandler.handle` to just call the static method.

+  This is cheap and easy, but we add coupling and lose easy testability, so has been validly out of favor for awhile.

 * Use a DI framework to inject `DatabaseRepo` and `EmailRepo` into `BarHandler`.

+  (E.g. we would use `@Inject` annotations in the `BarHandler` constructor, and ask a DI framework to automatically figure out which are the "right" instances of `DatabaseRepo` and `EmailRepo` are, each type we create a new `BarHandler`.)

+  Because we've asked the DI framework to wire the `BarHandler`'s dependencies, this means we can no longer directly call `new BarHandler`.

-This would mean no longer being able to call `new BarHandler`, so our `Handlers` class would have to be passed a `Provider<BarHandler>` in it's constructor.
+  So, instead our `Handlers` class would have to be passed a `Provider<BarHandler>` in it's constructor, which is how it asks "DI framework, please create an appropriately-wired `BarHandler` for me".

   Which means `Handlers` also needs to be instantiated by the DI framework, etc.

+  So, the DI framework generally becomes an all-or-nothing affair.
+To be effective, it has to wire together all of your application.

 I'm sure there are other potential approaches I'm missing, but I think these are the most common.

 Per the comments with each approach above, I wasn't satisfied with any of these and so was looking for something else.

 AppRegistry Approach
 --------------------

-The approach I've settled on lately is based around an `AppRegistry` interface.
-All of the shared, application-scoped objects (`DatabaseRepo`, `EmailRepo`) go into this interface:
+The approach I've settled on lately is based around an `AppRegistry` interface, where all of the shared, application-scoped objects (`DatabaseRepo`, `EmailRepo`) go into a single interface:

 ```java
 public interface AppRegistry {